 How content strategist delivers

 - A weekly briefs with an account manager and an SEO specialist of the project.
-This is where they discuss work plans for the week.
+That is where they discuss work plans for the week.
 To get a full picture, one needs to know what search requests you need to correct and improve.
-In order for the website to host expert level content, a content strategy should be developed in coordination with the project’s account management.
+For the website to host expert level content, a content strategy should be developed in coordination with the project’s account management.
 You need to receive information from the first hand — from clients.
 It often breaks a tidy content plan created for months in advance, but adjusting the plan and making actual changes to it is an integral part of the work.

 What content strategist delivers